 The Master District and the Participants are subject to annexation under certain circumstances.
 See "ANNEXATION."

+If a municipal utility district is annexed, the annexing municipality must assume the assets, functions, and obligations of the district, including outstanding bonds, and the pledge of taxes will terminate.
+No representation is made concerning the likelihood of annexation and dissolution of the Master District and Participants or the ability of the City to make debt service payments on the Bonds should dissolution occur.
 In addition, a district (such as the Master District or any Participant) has the legal authority to consolidate with other districts and, in connection therewith, to provide for the consolidation of its assets, such as cash and the utility system, with the water and wastewater systems of districts with which it is consolidating as well as its liabilities (which would include such district's pro rata share of debt service on the Bonds).
 No representation is made concerning the likelihood of consolidation by any of the Participants.